 Reading Time: 5 minutes In this article, we will be reviewing the Apache Service Status.
 Sometimes checking the performance of a Cloud Dedicated server can be difficult.
 Apache has built-in utilities that assist in monitoring the usage and performance of Apache.
 Apache Status also provides information that aids in performance auditing and control tuning.

-Reading Time: 4 minutes Today, we will be reviewing how to configure Apache virtual hosts on a CentOS 7 server.
-If you host websites, chances are you are hosting more than one website.
+Reading Time: 4 minutes Today, we will be reviewing how to configure Apache virtual hosts on a CentOS 7 VPS server or Dedicated server.
+If you host websites, chances are you are hosting more than one.
 If so, knowing how and why these virtual hosts work should allow you to better understand why they are needed.
-By default, Apache can host only [ Read More ]
+By default, Apache [ Read More ]

 Reading Time: 2 minutes Apache Main Configuration Files On a CentOS server, the package manager used to install the Apache web server (such as rpm, yum, or dnf) will typically default to placing the main Apache configuration file in of one of the following locations on the server: /etc/apache2/httpd.conf /etc/apache2/apache2.conf /etc/httpd/httpd.conf /etc/httpd/conf/httpd.conf